 Some people don’t like leaving their emails.
 So, they consume content in their inbox.

 Leo Babauta from Zenhabits deeply understands his audience.
 Since his subscribers like reading in their email, he sends them his complete blog posts to them in the body of each email.
+Knowing your target audience allows you to hone your content creation and also to adapt your marketing strategy to suit them.

 They received 18,185 signups and close to a 60% open rate.